awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 For more information about backup storage costs, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.

-If you chose to retain automated backups when you delete a DB instance, the automated backups are saved for the full retention period\.
-If you don't choose **Retain automated backups** when you delete a DB instance, all automated backups are deleted with the DB instance\.
+If you choose to retain automated backups when you delete a database, the automated backups are saved for the full retention period\.
+If you don't choose **Retain automated backups** when you delete a database, all automated backups are deleted with the database\.
 After they are deleted, the automated backups can't be recovered\.
-If you choose to have Amazon RDS create a final DB snapshot before it deletes your DB instance, you can use that to recover your DB instance\.
-Or you can use a previously created manual snapshot\.
+If you choose to have Amazon RDS create a final DB snapshot before it deletes your database, you can use that to recover your database\.
+Optionally, you can use a previously created manual snapshot\.
 Manual snapshots are not deleted\.
 You can have up to 100 manual snapshots per Region\.

 ## Backup window<a name="USER_WorkingWithAutomatedBackups.BackupWindow"></a>

 Automated backups occur daily during the preferred backup window\.
-If the backup requires more time than allotted to the backup window, the backup continues after the window ends, until it finishes\.
-The backup window can't overlap with the weekly maintenance window for the DB instance\.
+If the backup requires more time than allotted to the backup window, the backup continues after the window ends until it finishes\.
+The backup window can't overlap with the weekly maintenance window for the DB instance or Multi\-AZ DB cluster\.

 During the automatic backup window, storage I/O might be suspended briefly while the backup process initializes \(typically under a few seconds\)\.
 You might experience elevated latencies for a few minutes during backups for Multi\-AZ deployments\.
-For MariaDB, MySQL, Oracle, and PostgreSQL, I/O activity isn't suspended on your primary during backup for Multi\-AZ deployments, because the backup is taken from the standby\.
-For SQL Server, I/O activity is suspended briefly during backup for both Single\-AZ and Multi\-AZ deployments, because the backup is taken from the primary\.
+For MariaDB, MySQL, Oracle, and PostgreSQL, I/O activity isn't suspended on your primary during backup for Multi\-AZ deployments because the backup is taken from the standby\.
+For SQL Server, I/O activity is suspended briefly during backup for both Single\-AZ and Multi\-AZ deployments because the backup is taken from the primary\.

-Automated backups might occasionally be skipped if the DB instance has a heavy workload at the time a backup is supposed to start\.
+Automated backups might occasionally be skipped if the DB instance or cluster has a heavy workload at the time a backup is supposed to start\.
 If a backup is skipped, you can still do a point\-in\-time\-recovery \(PITR\), and a backup is still attempted during the next backup window\.
 For more information on PITR, see [Restoring a DB instance to a specified time](USER_PIT.md)\.

-If you don't specify a preferred backup window when you create the DB instance, Amazon RDS assigns a default 30\-minute backup window\.
+If you don't specify a preferred backup window when you create the DB instance or Multi\-AZ DB cluster, Amazon RDS assigns a default 30\-minute backup window\.
 This window is selected at random from an 8\-hour block of time for each AWS Region\.
 The following table lists the time blocks for each AWS Region from which the default backup windows are assigned\.

 ****